Tzowbiie/CarND-PID-Control-Project/README.md

    | 0.15 | 0.00 | 1.50 | car is a lot more centered on the track, less movement from left to right, car stays on track |
    | 0.10 | 0.00 | 1.50 | car is centered on the track most of the time, car is stable and stays on track |

-2. Calculate the steering value as shown in the formula above
+2. Calculate the error value which is needed to calculate the discrete form of the above mentioned differential equation:
 ```
 double pre_cte = p_error;